PacktPublishing/Node-Cookbook-3rd-Ed/05-Wielding-Web-Protocols/content.md

 </script>
 ```

-Let's try it out buy starting our server:
+Let's try it out by starting our server:

 ```sh
 $ node server.js